Gibs-E/bandit-overthewire-solutions/level16.md

-# Bandit Level 16 → Level 17
+# Bandit Level 16 ➔ Level 17

 ## 🧠 Goal:
-_Describe the goal of this level here._
+The password for the next level can be retrieved by submitting the current password to a **custom service** running on **port 31000**.
+However, the port is protected by **port knocking** — a sequence of ports must be accessed first in the correct order.

+---

 ## 🔐 Login:
 ```bash